 ESP is GA in HDI 3.6 for Spark, Interactive, and Apache Hadoop.
 ESP for HBase and Kafka cluster types is in preview.

 Enable Azure AD-DS

-Only tenant administrators have the privileges to create an Azure AD-DS instance.
-If the cluster storage is Azure Data Lake Store (ADLS) Gen1 or Gen2, disable Multi-Factor Authentication (MFA) only for users who will access the cluster.
+Only tenant administrators have the privileges to enable Azure AD-DS.
+If the cluster storage is Azure Data Lake Store (ADLS) Gen1 or Gen2, disable Multi-Factor Authentication (MFA) only for users who will need to access the cluster.
 If the cluster storage is Azure Blob Storage (WASB), do not disable MFA.

 Enabling AzureAD-DS is a prerequisite before you can create a HDInsight cluster with ESP.
 For more information, see Enable Azure Active Directory Domain Services using the Azure portal.

 When Azure AD-DS is enabled, all users and objects start synchronizing from Azure Active Directory (AAD) to Azure AD-DS by default.
 The length of the sync operation depends on the number of objects in Azure AD.
 The sync could take a few days for hundreds of thousands of objects.